The Mergers & Acquisitions Review: Brazil

 - the Competition Law,12 which applies to any concentration acts (merger control); and

 - specific rules issued by industry regulators with jurisdiction over the sector in which the parties involved in an M&A transaction operate.

 i Restrictions on foreign investments and recent updates

-Foreign investment is generally very welcomed and encouraged.
+Foreign investment is very welcomed and encouraged.
 There are very few restrictions and prohibitions.
-However, the following, among other activities, are subject to government concession and authorisation:
+The following, among other activities, are subject to government concession and authorisation:

 - the acquisition of rural properties or border lands (including by Brazilian companies controlled by foreigners);